 A law firm spends millions of dollars preparing a case for trial.
 Expert witnesses are deposed and paid, usually $500 an hour to review documents in preparation for trial.
 Lawyers travel around the world to take depositions of witnesses, scientists, experts, life planners, consultants.
 A normal life is put aside as the legal team laser focuses on trial preparation.
-The lawyers who take the case do so on a contingency fee –meaning that they won’t get paid and won’t recover their expenses unless they win the case.
-It’s a high risk, high stakes litigation.

 And then the day comes- anything can happen.
 And usually does.

 A collective sign was heard as the case of Albright v.
 Boston Scientific ended with the first jury decision for the defendant in transvaginal mesh litigation held in state court in Woburn, Mass.
 A half dozen cases against C.R.
 Bard and Ethicon in different courts have, so far, generally ended with a favorable jury award for the mesh-injured woman.

 Not this time.

 Eleven of the 13 jurors agreed that the Pinnacle Mesh Kit implanted in Albright was not defective and neither were the instructions to the end user, the doctor.